-ATTENTION: the usage of LeakDetector or hpy_debug by itself does not enable the HPy debug mode!
-If the debug mode is not enabled for any extension, then those features do nothing useful (but also nothing harmful).
+ATTENTION: The usage of LeakDetector or hpy\debug by itself does not enable HPy debug mode!
+If debug mode is not enabled for any extension, then those features have no effect.

 When dealing with handle leaks, it is useful to get a stack trace of the allocation of the leaked handle.
 This feature has large memory requirements and is therefore opt-in.
 It can be activated by: